czlaci/capucin.nvim/README.md

 # Integrations

-catppuccin-nvim provides theme support for other plugins in the Neovim ecosystem and extended Neovim functionality through _integrations_.
+capucin-nvim provides theme support for other plugins in the Neovim ecosystem and extended Neovim functionality through _integrations_.

 Below is a list of supported plugins and their corresponding integration module.
-(See [Special integrations](https://github.com/catppuccin/nvim#special-integrations) for more.)
+(See [Special integrations](https://github.com/capucin/nvim#special-integrations) for more.)

 | Plugin                                                                                | Module              |
 | ------------------------------------------------------------------------------------- | ------------------- |